The ROI on the First Year of My House Hack: 82%

 Man!
 That old saying is true.
 Time really does fly when you’re having fun.
-It’s crazy to think that I closed on my first house hack over a year ago—an up/down duplex that sits five blocks North of Denver’s largest park and 1.5 miles away from the office.
+It’s crazy to think that I closed on my first house hack a couple years ago—an up/down duplex that sits five blocks north of Denver’s largest park and 1.5 miles away from the BiggerPockets office.

 While I rented out the top, I also made a quasi-bedroom out of my living room by sectioning off a portion of it using a curtain and a room divider.
 This allowed me to Airbnb the bedroom, while I slept behind the curtain (not as bad as you think).